KrystianOchmanski/meal_planner/README.md

 ### Shopping List Screen
 ![Shopping List Screen](screenshots/shopping_list_screen.png)

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

 ### Author

-This project was created as part of an engineering thesis: **"Design and Implementation of a Custom Meal Planning Application with a Shopping List Generation Feature."**
+This project was created as part of an engineering thesis: **"Design and implementation of an original meal planning application with a shopping list generation function."**